 Thrift stores offer an easy way to support your local community by patronizing them, donating items, or volunteering your spare time.

-With five locations scattered around the Des Moines area, Many Hands Thrift Market is the perfect opportunity for any frequent thrifters to help curate local thrift shops.
+With four locations scattered around the Des Moines area, Many Hands Thrift Market is the perfect opportunity for any frequent thrifters to help curate local thrift shops.
 Support Many Hands by lending a few hours on the weekend (and get a first look at the items hitting the racks!).

 Volunteer your time at the EveryStep Giving Tree thrift store in a variety of roles or donate your gently used items!
 All proceeds from EveryStep go toward the nonprofit’s mission of providing health care and community services during life’s most difficult moments.